 The Day of the Witches offers all the fun of dressing up and taking part in various spooky events in cemeteries, botanical gardens and many a bar/restaurant.
 You can find the traditional pumpkins and bonfires in most places, with Galicia in northern Spain even calling it “Noite dos Calacus” (Night of the Pumpkins).

 In Catalonia, La Castañada heralds the arrival of the colder weather with roast chestnuts and marzipan cookies and on a slightly more macabre note, the small town of Sant Feliu Sassera holds a ‘Fira de les Bruixes’ (Witch Festival) to honour the women killed during the infamous Spanish Inquisition.
-At the other end of the scale, there’s nothing quite like the killer zombie march in Alcala de Henares to really get into the spirit of Halloween.
+At the other end of the scale, there’s nothing quite like killer zombie marches to really get into the spirit of Halloween, a favourite event of university towns across Spain

 All Saints Day is a much more solemn affair, where families gather from far and wide to attend church services and place flowers or candles on the graves of loved ones, to show they are remembered.
 Then this being Spain, everyone gets together for a big family meal; tradition has it that every time someone eats a buñuelo de viento (little donut filled with cream or chocolate), a soul is saved from Purgatory – definitely one of our favourite Spanish customs!